c4all/c4all/README.md

 ### Heroku support

 To specify Python module dependencies on Heroku, add a pip requirements file named requirements.txt to the root of your repository.
-Since c4all project has python dependencies distributed in more files, you'll have to call production requirements file from main requirements file you just created:
+Since c4all has python dependencies distributed in more files, you'll have to call the production requirements file from the main requirements file you just created:

     git checkout -b heroku
     echo "-r requirements/prod.txt" > requirements.txt